-Summarization, a surface learning strategy, works great for introducing students to new learning.
-Remote learning educators are relying on a variety of tools.
-One clear favorite is Flipgrid.com.
-Here’s what they are saying about this digital tool:
+Summarization, a surface learning strategy, works great for introducing students to new learning and plays well with virtua learning tools such as Flipgrid.
+Here’s what teachers are saying about this digital tool:

 - “I plan on using FlipGrid.
 Students submit timed audio submissions of them synthesizing the info.”

 - “Students need a lot of practice with summary.
 I use summary and Flipgrid to empower students.
 Students can create a summary of a text.
 Then they critique the summaries of others to determine who had the best summary.
 It also gives students the benefit of hearing the information several times as well.”

 “The HESIS I will use is Summarizing.
 I will use KAMI to present a text as it allows students to highlight key terms.
 I will have students share the key terms they highlighted.
 Then, they will discuss why they selected the terms they chose.
 As a continuation, students share their summaries aloud.

 “I could use summarization.
 Then, I would ask students to use Buncee.
 They would use it to share their thoughts and notes over the topic,” says another teacher.
 As you may have noted in each of these responses, there is something missing.
 Teachers assumed, or chose not to state, what they would be doing.